redhat-appstudio/o11y/README.md

-Refer to the app-interface [instructions]( https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/app-sre/monitoring.md#visualization-with-grafana) to learn how to develop AppSRE dashboards for RHTAP.
+Refer to the app-interface [instructions]( https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/docs/app-sre/monitoring.md#visualization-with-grafana) to learn how to develop AppSRE dashboards for Konflux.
 This repository serves as versioned storage for the [dashboard definitions](dashboards/) and nothing more.

 Dashboards are automatically deployed to [stage](https://grafana.stage.devshift.net) AppSRE Grafana when merged into the `main` branch.